 A fan also shared a screenshot of Jia Yi responding to his fans consoling him in a group chat.
 He told them: “It’s nothing.
 I’ve never pretended before.
 It’s just that I don’t know why someone keeps trying to hurt me.”

 Jia Yi’s reputation has taken a hit recently due to dating rumors with THE9’s Snow Kong, which both have denied.
 Shortly after, an ex-girlfriend alleged he cheated on her with Snow Kong and other accusations.

-What’s even more bizarre is someone posted a conversation they allegedly had with Jia Yi’s secondary account.
+What’s even more bizarre is someone posted a conversation they allegedly had with Jia Yi’s alt account.
 It showed him saying: “I will live on, but I won’t change.”
 Someone suspected to be Jia Yi’s manager posted those screenshots with a big “fake” sign on them, denying the validity of those conversations.